-Perfect square 1:1 aspect ratio
+Perfect square (1:1) aspect ratio

 The most basic form of aspect ratio is a perfect square.
 The aspect ratio of a square would be expressed as (1:1), meaning that the height and width are exactly the same as each other.
 The ratio will remain fixed, regardless of the size of the square.
 Whether the square is 100mm x 100mm, 500mm x 500mm or 20 x 20 metres, the relationship between the height and width is always the same.
 Therefore, the figure of (1:1) will always remain the same so long as it is still a square.
 Whilst the height and width remain equal, with the same unit of measurement on each side, your square photo print

-Panorama 2:1 aspect ratio
+Panorama (2:1) aspect ratio

 Todays’ mobile technology, mobile phones, iPhones, tablets, iPads and specialist panoramic cameras are capable of creating a wide range of panoramas.
 These include panoramas where the size is set to a specific aspect ratio or devices where you can continuously scroll in a horizontal arc whilst a panorama is created by clever internal software.
 Gone is the need for specialist software on your computer to assemble a number of carefully captured photos to create your perfect panorama.
 Images can be taken whilst out on walks, climbing a mountain or simply lazing on the beach.
 In order to cater for these wonderful images, which can be crafted in an array of sizes, we have created a range of panoramic print sizes based on aspect ratio.

-More aspect ratios - Super panorama 3:1
+More aspect ratios - Super panorama (3:1)

-Ultra panorama 4:1 aspect ratio
+Ultra panorama (4:1) aspect ratio

-X-treme panorama 4.5:1 aspect ratio
+X-treme panorama (4.5:1) aspect ratio

 Ordering a panoramic print

 page.
 When the thumbnail appears, select Panorama (2:1 aspect ratio).
 A preview will appear, showing you how much of your image will be printed on your poster.
 If too much of the photo is being cropped from the sides, then continue by simply selecting the different size ranges (aspect ratios) until you are happy with the revised preview.
 Next you can select one of the sizes available for your particular aspect ratio.
 And finally… just wait for your print to arrive.
 Your personal photography has become beautiful wall art!

 The magic of A sizes

-A4-A3-A2-A1-A0 are actually extremely clever sizes.
+A4, A3, A2, A1 and A0 are actually extremely clever sizes.
 They have been thought out in a very unique way.
 Two A4s laid side by side will fit into an A3, two A3s laid side by side will make an A2 and so on … up to A0.
 This is actually a very clever concept, which has been created using a very magical aspect ratio (1.414:1).
 This has set an amazing international standard, which today we accept as perfectly normal, never questioning the unique way the sizes fit into each other.
 The advantage to photography is the ability to purchase an array of ready-made frames that your image can slot into.
 Fortunately, the photos taken on most of todays devices – cameras, phones or tablets can easily be cropped to fit, with very little lost from the original image.
 Simply upload your photo file to our website, print A0, A1, A2, A3, A4